AnyLog-co/documentation/getting started.md

        -->anylog      [AnyLog scripts, configure the AnyLog instance]
 </pre>

-Users can set any other structure by changing the values to the variables that address the different directories or by declaring a home directory to anylog.
+Users can set any other structure by changing the values to the variables that address the different directories or by declaring a home directory to AnyLog.
-When an AnyLog Node starts, it considers 2 system parameters:
+When an AnyLog Node starts, it considers 2 system variables:
 ***anylog_lib*** - to the determine the home directory to the Python Libraries.
 ***anylog_home*** - to determine the home directory for the data files.
-The home directory for the data files can be changed dynamically uing the command:
+The home directory for the data files can be changed dynamically using the command:
 ```
 set anylog home [absolute path]
 ```